C-Sim/semantic-html-refactor/README.md

 //To do:

-- Add final screenshots to readme
+- Add code screenshots to readme
+- Fix webpage before screenshot

 Technologies: